We are committed to promoting and maintaining a culture that does not permit or tolerate child abuse, neglect, or exploitation.

 We completed a Commonwealth Child Safe Framework risk assessment for those divisions with direct or indirect contact with children.

-Making information, education and training available for our staff is important in creating a child-focused, transparent and safe organisational culture.
+Making information, education and training available for our staff is important in creating a child focused, transparent, and safe organisational culture.
 This kind of culture protects children and keeps them safe.

-To ensure our staff are aware of and create a child-focused, safe organisational culture, we have developed a clear Child Safety Policy.
+To ensure our staff are aware of and create a child-focused, safe organisational culture, we have implemented a clear Child Safety Policy.
 The policy addresses all 10 National Principles for Child Safe Organisations.
 We require staff in identified child-safe positions, or undertaking child-related work, to complete Child Safe training modules.